 There’s one ingredient that is so archetypal for Japanese cuisine that you just can’t live without it – for many reasons.
 I am talking about dashi, a rich, smoky broth made of seaweed and bonito flakes that builds the base for many Japanese udon noodle dishes and many others.
-See it as a basic staple […]Read more "Mastering Dashi Broth"
+See it as an essential staple […]Read more "Mastering Dashi Broth"

 There are a few classic dishes around that I could eat every day.
-Maybe not all of them are the healthiest options, but they are certainly so good there’s almost a daily craving.
+Maybe not all of them are the healthiest options, but they are indeed so good there’s almost a daily craving.
 Most of these recipes I do over and over again I have posted on this blog.
 And at the very heart of […]Read more "The one and only Beef Stroganoff"

 Baking pizza is one of my favorite pastimes, and that is precisely because it is so tough to get real Italian pizza with its authentic pizza taste outside of Italy.
 In the US, pizzas are usually overloaded with cheese, sausages and other fatty crap.
 In Europe, pizzas are made by anyone who looks Italian but […]Read more "The Only Pizza Recipe you’ll ever need"

 I want to give here an account of one of my favourite Italian pasta recipes.
 Actually, it is the most exquisite pasta recipe I have.
 It will amaze your tastebuds.
 Cook this for your friends or loved one, and they will think you’re a five-michelin-star chef.
 The recipe I’m talking about is Pasta with italian […]Read more "Truffle Tagliolini"